strapi/documentation/docs/developer-docs/latest/plugins/upload.md

 # Upload

-Thanks to the plugin `Upload`, you can upload any kind of file on your server or external providers such as **AWS S3**.
+The `Upload` plugin is used to implement the Media Library available in the admin panel.
+With it you can upload any kind of file on your server or external providers such as **AWS S3**.

 ## Configuration